Editor's note: The video in this story was made before the bill was approved by the state House

 Christian agrees, saying, “I have realized that the conversations about death are making my life so much more happy and rewarding and I think that’s a huge piece of what the world needs.”

 The State Senate passed SB 5001 on Jan.
-30. A companion bill is moving through the state House.
+30. A companion bill passed through the state House on April 19.

-If the bill makes it to the governor’s desk, Spade hopes to start work on designing the facility by 2020.
+If the bill is signed by Gov. Inslee, Spade hopes to start work on designing the facility by 2020.

 © 2019 Cox Media Group.